-You've been fishing all day by the side of the river, not caught many fish.
+You've been fishing all day by the side of the river, not caught much fish.
 Swapping baits lots with no success, wishing you had a better river fishing bait.

 We have all been there, trying to have a great day fishing only to be disappointed, forever swapping baits in a random last-ditch effort to hopefully find a bait that succeeds but then to be disappointed with not a single bite all day.

-Using the best bait for river fishing while understanding the environment is the key to being successful at river fishing.
+Using the best bait for river fishing while understanding the environment is the key to success at river fishing.

 Environments While River Fishing

-Time of the day, river flow, temperature and weather are all key points to master.
-Understanding your environmental situation will become your greatest asset, it will be the difference between you having a mediocre day and a successful days fishing.
+The time of the day, river flow, temperature, and weather are all key points to master.
+Understanding your environmental situation will become your greatest asset.
+It will be the difference between you having a mediocre day and a successful day fishing.

 Fish will normally hang out where rough water calms and where deep-water shallows off.
-Look for changes in the river environment and you will be sure to find fish there.
+Look for changes in the river environment, and you will surely find fish there.